inab/oeb_general_docs/concepts/2_software_quality_metrics.md

-# Assessment of Research Software quality
+# Assessment of Research Software Quality

 As any product, software components may differ in their characteristics that overall may refer as a software quality.
 Although the number of quality characteristics or metrics may be extensively large, their weight in the overall